5: TAKING THE LEAD IN 1978-1979

 1978 Taking the Lead

-In 1978, I was nominated and elected as the 16th President of the LC of George Town.
-I guess it was a timely recognition of my 14 years of active service in the community.
-Indeed, I was humbled as well as honoured to take the helm of this prestigious Club.
-I commenced my role in the office on 1st July 1978.
-It was the club’s practice to hold an Installation Ceremony whereby the President and the Board of Directors were formally installed by an invited Lion dignitary.
-This ceremony took place at Hotel Merlin on 8th September.
-It was graced by the Minister of Health, YB Dato’ Mak Hon Kam as the Guest of Honour.
-Some 400 Lions and guests filled the banquet hall to the brim.
+Officially, I began my position in the office on July 1, 1978.
+The club traditionally held an Installation Ceremony where the President and the Board of Directors were formally inducted by a visiting Lion dignitary.
+This event was held at Hotel Merlin on September 8.
+We invited the Minister of Health, YB Dato’ Mak Hon Kam, as the Guest of Honour.
+During that evening, some 400 Lions and guests filled the banquet hall to the brim.

-As it turned out, my term as the President of Lions Club George Town was truly a learning curve.
-The immediate benefit was the opportunity to widen my circle within our fraternity, in the private sector as well as in the public sector.
+As it turned out, my term as President of the Lions Club of George Town was truly a learning experience.
+The immediate benefit was the opportunity to expand my circle within our fraternity, both in the private and public sectors.
 To be honest, I relished the face-to-face meet-ups with various dignitaries and fascinating personalities.

-Till today, I fondly recall the courtesy calls from friends from all segments of society.
-It was a practice for the new Club President and his Board of Directors of the fiscal year to also pay courtesy calls and introduce themselves to the Head of States and the Municipal Council in Penang the rare opportunity to get up close and personal with VVIPs like YAB Tunku Abdul Rahman, YAB Tun Dr. Lim Chong Eu, and his Excellency, the Governor of Penang.
-Not forgetting the State Mentri Besar, Mayor, and LCI bigwigs!
+s a practice for the Incoming Club President and his Board of Directors of the fiscal year to also pay courtesy calls and introduce themselves to the Head of States and the Municipal Council in Penang the rare opportunity to get up close and personal with VVIPs like YAB Tunku Abdul Rahman, YAB Tun Dr. Lim Chong Eu, and his Excellency, the Governor of Penang.
+Not forgetting the State Mentri Besar and Mayor.

 Board of Directors 1977-1978